Part-time Home/EU postgraduate student funding

 You will not be eligible to apply for a fee waiver if you are able to obtain a postgraduate loan from Student Finance England for your course.
 This rule will allow the Waiver Scheme to support students who have no alternative method for paying for their tuition fees.

-- Part-time postgraduate students who have been in receipt of a means tested benefit continuously for at least six months prior to either 1 September 2016 or 1 January 2017 (dependent on your course start date) or
+- Part-time postgraduate students who have been in receipt of a means-tested benefit continuously for at least six months prior to either 1 September 2017 or 1 January 2018 (dependent on your course start date) or

-- New for 2016/17, care leavers can now apply for a fee waiver without needing to be in receipt of the qualifying benefits.
+- Care leavers can now apply for a fee waiver without needing to be in receipt of the qualifying benefits.
 To qualify, you must have been in local authority care for three months between the ages of 11 to 16 and not returned to live with parents since then.
 If you meet this criteria, please let us know by emailing email@example.com.

 Below is an outline of the scheme: